rkuo2000/NPCpy/README.md

 #stream responses

+#deepseek
+response = get_stream("What is the moon in the summer in the rain?", model='deepseek-chat', provider='deepseek')

+#gemini
+response = get_stream("What is the moon in the summer in the rain?", model='gemini-2.0-flash-lite', provider='gemini')

+#hugginface model cards
-response = get_stream("What is the capital of France?
-Respond with a json object containing 'capital' as the key and the capital as the value.", )
+response = get_stream("What is the moon in the summer in the rain?", model='hf.co/caug37/TinyTim', provider='ollama')

 ```